 The resulting library sits on a concrete slab that lies 4.5m below natural ground at its northern edge and meets natural ground levels at its southern edge while the roof structure supports approximately 500-600mm of earth laid over the top.

-In order to meet the engineering challenge, Paul proposed massive post and beam portals that carpenters could manufacture offsite in seasoned pine laminated veneer lumber (LVL) sustainably sourced from plantations of Maritime Pine (Pinus pinaster) grown in Western Australia.
+In order to meet the engineering challenge, Paul proposed massive post and beam portals that carpenters could manufacture offsite in seasoned pine laminated veneer lumber (LVL) sustainably sourced from Maritime Pine (Pinus pinaster) grown in Western Australia.

 As a result, 12m long x 1.2m wide x 35 and 45mm thick slabs of LVL (the stock from which LVL beams are normally cut to size) were specially intercepted from the LVL production line at Wesbeam in Neerabup Western Australia.
 They were delivered by train to Melbourne and by truck to the builder’s shed in Gisborne, ready for fabrication.